theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/general/column-encryption.md

 You can store data in its encrypted form or decrypt it right away.

 The feature also supports random access, meaning that the data is decryptable at any starting point.
-Since random access has a significant overhead, it is not recommended to use column encryption for encrypting the whole data set.
+Because random access has a significant overhead, it is not recommended to use column encryption for encrypting the whole data set.

 #### How to proceed